 LABEL DESCRIPTION Interface Select the IPv6 interface you want to configure.
 Active Select this option to enable the interface.
+Address Autoconfig Select this option to allow the interface to automatically generate a link-local address through stateless auto-configuration.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
 Clear Click Clear to reset the fields to the factory defaults.
 Index This is the interface index number.
 Click on an index number to change the settings.
 Interface This is the name of the IPv6 interface you created.
-Active This field displays whether the IPv6 interface is activated or not.